What is it?

 Identifying Dynamic Tension

-This is one of those things that once you’ve learnt about it, you can’t stop seeing, so this can become quite easy.
-What you need to look out for is as follows:
+This is one of those things that, once you’ve learnt about it, you can’t stop seeing, making it quite easy.

 - Multiple diagonal lines moving away from each other in different directions.

-- Paths the move in opposing direction.
+- Paths that move in opposing direction.

 - Body language that contrasts between 2 or more subjects.